Foundation Models for Anomaly Detection: Vision and Challenges: FM as Detector

-Deep learning has demonstrated impressive capabilities in understanding different data structures through neural networks, which excel at recognizing patterns in complex and high-dimensional data.
+Deep learning (DL) has demonstrated impressive capabilities in understanding different data structures through neural networks, which excel at recognizing patterns in complex and high-dimensional data.
 As illustrated in Figure \ref{fmdeb}, encoding-based detection leverages the advantages of deep learning to incorporate complex characteristics present in source data, allowing FMs to be characteristic-aware:

-where $f_{DL}$ is the encoder for data representation learning based on deep learning (DL).
+where $f_{DL}$ is the encoder for data representation learning based on deep learning.
 DL-based prediction also utilizes a parser to retrieve FM output.

-To combat the challenge that traditional industrial anomaly detection models can only provide anomaly scores of data samples and the threshold must be manually determined, AnomalyGPT~\cite{gu2024anomalygpt} employs an image decoder to provide fine-grained semantics and design a prompt learner to fine-tune the LVLM using prompt embeddings.
-Therefore, it could directly assess the locations of anomalies and provide image information in a human-understandable manner.
+To combat the challenge that traditional industrial anomaly detection models can only provide anomaly scores of data samples and the threshold must be manually determined, AnomalyGPT~\citep{gu2024anomalygpt} employs an image decoder to provide fine-grained semantics and introduces a prompt learner to fine-tune the LVLM using prompt embeddings.
+Therefore, it can directly assess the locations of anomalies and provide image information in a human-understandable manner.

-LAVAD \cite{zanella2024harnessing} uses LLMs to detect video anomalies exclusively from a scene description without further training.
+LAVAD \citep{zanella2024harnessing} uses LLMs to detect video anomalies exclusively from a scene description without further training.
 After generating a textual description for each video frame with a pre-trained VLM, an LLM is applied to capture the dynamics of the scene and summarize captions within a temporal window, which will be further used to provide an anomaly score for each frame.